kyleanicholson/learn-programming-notes/Zettelkasten/What is Zettelkasten.md

 Zettelkasten is a personal tool for thinking and writing which makes a web of thought possible.
 The structure of information emerges as a result of the relationships between thoughts and ideas, as opposed to setting the structure first and 'organizing' thoughts and ideas into buckets.

 _A Zettelkasten makes connecting and not collecting a priority_.
-Multiple texts and notes are connected via hyperlinks, and  each individual note is called a "Zettel"
+Multiple texts and notes are connected via hyperlinks, and each individual note is called a "Zettel", which is the German word for "paper slip".